haghard/sport-center/README.md

 * Gateway:  Group of machines that links together 2 worlds using simple Load Balancer and Distributed Service Registry for internal cluster nodes.
 Every incoming request will be redirected for internal services if matched route is found.
 Each Gateway node provides following features:

 Fault tolerant request routing layer using [Hystrix]( http://hystrix.github.com).
-To deliver fault tolerance Hystrix has built in the following features
+To deliver fault tolerance Hystrix has built in the following features:
   Timeout for every request to an external system Limit of concurrent requests for external system Circuit breaker to avoid further requests